vishnu2006965/Palindrome/README.md

 # Palindrome

- to check wether the string is a palindrome or not
+ To check wether the string is a palindrome or not